Ga naar artikel navigatie Ga naar inhoud

 As a result from our risk assessment we identified the following laws and regulations as those most likely to have a material effect on the financial statements in case of non-compliance:

-• Financial supervision act;
+• — Financial supervision act;

-• Anti-money laundering and anti-terrorist financing law;
+• — Anti-money laundering and anti-terrorist financing law;

-• Trade sanctions law; and
+• — Trade sanctions law; and

-• Data protection law.
+• — Data protection law.

-• There is limited opportunity to commit fraud as rental income for existing rental agreements is fixed (except annual indexation), no individual material transactions and no judgement involved to determine the rental income for the period.
+Further, we assessed the presumed fraud risk on revenue recognition, relating to gross rental income, as not significant, because there is limited opportunity to commit fraud as gross rental income for existing rental agreements is fixed (except annual indexation), no individual material transactions and no judgement involved to determine the gross rental income for the period.

-Management override of controls (a presumed risk)
+Management override of controls (presumed risk)

 Risk: